gianlucacaiazza/swdevel-lab-hfarm/README.md

 If a non-existent province is entered, the function returns an error message indicating that the province does not exist in the dataset.

 #feature 2
+The function best_school_in_town is meticulously crafted to assist students and parents in identifying the most service-rich school in a specific city and school level.
+This feature is incredibly valuable for those seeking a comprehensive educational environment that offers a wide array of services.
+It is particularly useful for making informed decisions regarding school selection based on available facilities and services.

+Function Parameters:
+data: A Pandas DataFrame that encapsulates the dataset containing detailed information about various schools.
+city: A string parameter representing the city where the search for the best school is to be conducted.
+school_level: A string that specifies the educational level of the school, such as 'primary', 'middle', or 'high school'.

+Functionality:
+Data Filtering: The function initially filters the dataset to include only those schools that are located in the specified city and match the given school level.

+Service Evaluation: It then evaluates the schools based on the number of services they offer.
+This includes a comprehensive check of facilities like auditoriums, cafeterias, and sports complexes.

+Result Presentation: The output is a dictionary containing key information about the best school, such as the school's name, the services it offers, and the total count of these services.

+#How to Use the M.E.K.E Software

+Preparation
+Ensure that the necessary dataset ('name_of_your_file.csv') is present in the backend part.
+It is essential for the software's operation.

+Launching the Application
+Open the master branch of your project.
+Execute and debug the backend and frontend using Docker containers.
+Accessing the Software
+Once the setup is complete, open your browser and go to the address localhost:port (for example, localhost:8080).

+Troubleshooting
+If you encounter issues in launching the application (for example, CSV file formatting errors), check the backend's status and, if necessary, reload the CSV file.

+Navigating the Interface
+The various features developed are available in the top bar of the user interface.
+For example, the functionality to find the best school in a specific city, based on criteria such as the services offered.